devbith/spring-framework-drill/README.md

-### Spring Hardway

 ```
-This repo contains all the spring framework and spring projects exercise done to improve or maintain proficiency in it.
+This repo contains all the spring framework and spring projects exercise done to improve or
+maintain proficiency in it.
 ```